Shelnutt2/crunch/README.md

 ### Inplace Alter Table

-In place alter tables are supported for column renames and column additions.
+In place alter tables are supported for column renames, column additions and some column data type changes.
 Adding of columns is supported at any position (LAST or AFTER supported).

 When altering tables, the on disk data format is not changed.
 A new schema is